zaguiini/axios-authorized/README.md

 ## Usage

-The default export contains a `function` that generates (returns) one ready-to-use `axios` instance.
+The default export contains a `function` that adapts (returns) one existing `axios` instance.
 Example:

 ```js
 import authorizeAxiosInstance from 'axios-authorized'